 The rise of the tan started in about 1928.
 Magazine articles were suddenly devoted to the suntan, and new tanning products started to be seen on the market.

 Coco Chanel is often credited with popularising a suntan among the wealthy.
 The story goes that after inadvertently burning during a trip to the French Riviera, her skin had turned a golden brown colour by the time she got home.
-Also, Josephine Baker, the dancing belle of Paris with her exotic looks and brown skin, may have also contributed to tanned skin being fashionable.
+Also, Josephine Baker, the dancing belle of Paris with her exotic looks and naturally dark skin, may have also contributed to tanned skin being fashionable.

 Makeup products changed to take the suntans popularity into account – pale powders were out, and new shades were released to be worn on tanned skin.